Rising-Stars-by-Sunshine/Final_STATS201_Haoyang/README.md

 ![Final_STATS201_Haoyang](./spotlight/distance%20data.png)

 ***Figure No.5**.
-In detail, we can see the monthly predicted values are almost positive, that just means the return rate of EAFE is greater than ESG China, which matches the results in figure 3: the capital flows away to EAFE in genenral.*
+In detail, we can see the monthly predicted values are almost all positive, that just means the return rate of EAFE is greater than ESG China, which matches the results in figure 3: the capital flows away to EAFE in genenral.*

 ## More about the author: